holographicSol/OMEGA_FIND/README.txt

 """ Written by Benjamin Jack Cullen aka Holographic_Sol

+To anyone doing anything they should not be doing, this will get you, and to any journalists crossing the north korean border... i am sorry.

 OMEGA FIND

 Intention 1: To find/expose files that may be pretending to be a file type other than the files real file type.